How Many People in Finland Speak English?

 But what about English skills among different demographic groups?
 Let’s take a look at these trends now:

-• According to English proficiency data, there was a significant gender gap in English skills in 2023.
-Male scores have been consistent over the past 7 years.
-For the first time since 2016, female scores dropped under 600 points.
+• According to English proficiency data, there was a significant gender gap in English skills in 2024.
+Male scores have been consistent over the past few years.
+However, in 2023 female scores dropped under 600 points, and they’re still under that now.

 • Until 2022, both men and women had similar scores and very high proficiency.
-In 2023, men had an average score of 621 points (very high proficiency), while women dropped down to 574 points (high proficiency).
+But in 2024, men had an average score of 605 points (very high proficiency), while women had just 576 points (high proficiency).

 • Finns aged 21-40 years old have very high English proficiency, the equivalent of a C1 (advanced) level.